| Home >> Varia >> Bachelor's Kit

 We won't discuss more about intellectual virtues here, but keep in mind it is a vast and critical category.
 Please refer to good books on these topics.
 (I myself am trying to build up a bibliography on these topics, but so far I've mostly wasted a lot of money to re-learn a lesson I already knew.)

 Physical mobility is good, simply because if things get bad where we currently are, we can go somewhere else where things aren't so bad.
 I use the expressions "bad" and "go somewhere else" very broadly here.
-It can mean grabbing your wallet and winter coat and running out of a burning house in the middle of the night, or putting all your material belongings in a van and moving to another Province where there are more jobs, etc.
+It can mean grabbing your bug-out bag and running out of a burning house in the middle of the night, or putting all your material belongings in a van and moving to another Province where there are more jobs, etc.

 Figure 1: Overview of the structure